Emmakasaki/Skyrim-Character-Creator/README.md

 # Skyrim Character Creator

 This is a simple web app using React and Expo for people to start making  Skyrim characters for their playthroughs that they want to play as.
-Eventually it will be its own website but this is still currently WIP
+Currently early WIP

 ## Features